 In the past, violence has occurred in Kingston with little or no warning.
 In Kingston, you should be vigilant, take precautions to ensure your safety and comply with instructions from relevant security authorities.

-Avoid demonstrations and large public gatherings as they may turn violent, possibly involving the use of firearms.
-Demonstrations and protests may occur at any time across the country.
+You should avoid demonstrations and large public gatherings as they may turn violent, possibly involving the use of firearms.
+Road closures may occur at short notice so plan any journeys in advance and monitor local media for updates.
 Authorities may impose curfews at short notice.
 You should monitor local news reports for the latest information.

 Impromptu demonstrations, often with roadblocks, occur along the roads leading to Norman Manley International Airport.